kordianbird/The-Blades-Project/README.md

 * __tour dates section__ tickets - a button is located underneath tour dates which takes the user to ticketmaster.com to purchase tickets to a concert

+## Next Features

+* __fixed social media bar__ - adds a bar on the side of the website that is fixed which has social media links inside

 # Technologies Used

 * [HTML5](https://en.wikipedia.org/wiki/HTML)